 Deep learning models are a class of methods that are capable of learning hierarchy of features from raw input images.
-Convolutional neural networks (CNNs) are a class of deep learning models that were designed to simulate the visual signal processing in central nervous systems (Bengio et al., 2013; Krizhevsky et al., 2012; LeCun et al., 1998).
+Convolutional neural networks are a class of deep learning models that were designed to simulate the visual signal processing in central nervous systems [1], [13], [16].
 These models usually consist of alternating combination of convolutional layers with trainable filters and local neighborhood pooling layers, resulting in a complex hierarchical representations of the inputs.
 CNNs are intrinsically capable of capturing highly nonlinear mappings between inputs and outputs.
-When trained with millions of labeled images, they have achieved superior performance on many image-related tasks (Krizhevsky et al., 2012; LeCun et al., 1998; Simonyan and Zisserman, 2014).
+When trained with millions of labeled images, they have achieved superior performance on many image-related tasks [13], [16], [23].

 A key challenge in applying CNNs to biological problems is that the available labeled training samples are very limited.
 To overcome this difficulty and develop a universal representation for biological image informatics, we proposed to employ transfer learning to transfer knowledge from labeled image data that are problem-independent.
 The idea of transfer learning is to improve the performance of a task by applying knowledge acquired from different but related task with a lot of training samples.
-This approach of transfer learning has already yielded superior performance on natural image recognition tasks (Donahue et al., 2014; Oquab et al., 2014; Razavian et al., 2014; Zeiler and Fergus, 2014).
+This approach of transfer learning has already yielded superior performance on natural image recognition tasks [3], [19], [22], [31].

 In this work, we explored whether this transfer learning property of CNNs can be generalized to biological images.
 Specifically, the CNN model was trained on the ImageNet data containing millions of labeled natural images with thousands of categories and used directly as feature extractors to compute representations for ISH images.
-In this work, we applied the pre-trained VGG model (Simonyan and Zisserman, 2014) that was trained on the ImageNet data to perform several computer vision tasks, such as localization, detection and classification.
-There are two pre-trained models in Simonyan and Zisserman (2014), which are "16" and "19" weight layers models.
+Although the pretrained model is obtained from a different data source, the internal layers in the model act as generic representations of different levels of abstraction, which vary from simple object components like edges or corners to complicated structures like shapes.
+This property of the pre-trained model guarantees the feasibility of transfer learning in our study of gene expression patterns in Drosophila ISH images.
+In this work, we applied the pre-trained VGG model [23] that was trained on the ImageNet data to perform several computer vision tasks, such as localization, detection and classification.
+There are two pre-trained models in [23], which are "16" and "19" weight layers models.
 Since these two models generated similar performance on our ISH images, we used the "16" weight layers model in our experiment.
 The VGG architecture contains 36 layers.
 This network includes convolutional layers with fixed filter sizes and different numbers of feature maps.
 It also applied rectified non-linearity, max pooling to different layers.

-More details on various layers in the VGG weight layer model are given in Figure 3.
+More details on various layers in the VGG weight layer model are given in Fig. 3.
 Since the output feature representations of layers before the third max pooling layer involve larger feature vectors, we used each Drosophila ISH image as input to the VGG model and extracted features from layers 17, 21, 24, and 30 to reduce the computational cost.
 We then flattened all the feature maps and concatenated them into a single feature vector.
 For example, the number of feature maps in layer 21 is 512, and the corresponding size of feature maps is 28×28 .
 Thus, the corresponding size of feature vector for this layer is 401,408.